vuejs/pinia/docs/api/interfaces/pinia_testing.TestingOptions.md

 • `Optional` **fakeApp**: `boolean`

 Creates an empty App and calls `app.use(pinia)` with the created testing pinia.
-This is allows you to use plugins while unit testing stores as plugins **will wait for pinia to be installed in order to be executed**.
+This allows you to use plugins while unit testing stores as plugins **will wait for pinia to be installed in order to be executed**.
 Defaults to false.